Bunker/pitslamp.com/content/blog/2012-10-31-happy-accident.md

 <a href="http://pitslamp.com/?attachment_id=458" rel="attachment wp-att-458"><img src="/wp-content/uploads/2012/10/20121030_mamiya_RB67_film47-2-827x1024.jpg" alt="" title="20121030_mamiya_RB67_film47-2" width="600" class="alignnone size-large wp-image-458" /></a>

 After finishing the roll of Rollei Retro 80S I unloaded the camera, licked the paper closing strip and threw it in my bag.
-Apparently due to the high temperature in Gunther&#8217;s studio, the closing strip came lose and when I got home, the roll was partially unravelled.
-I should have put it in it&#8217;s container, taped it shut and only take it out of the container in my darkbag.
+Apparently due to the high temperature in Gunther's studio, the closing strip came lose and when I got home, the roll was partially unravelled.
+I should have put it in it's container, taped it shut and only take it out of the container in my darkbag.
 Off course I presumed the roll would be ruined but just for the heck of it, I developed it anyway.

 As expected most of the roll was overexposed, but I managed to recover 4 images, of which 2 turned out absolutely great.
 Now I need to figure out a way to get consistent results with this kind of light leaks.